arunstop/scuffed-password-saver/README.md

-# scuffed-password-saver
+# SCUFFED Password Saver

-> Scuffed Password Saver is an app that manages your accounts and passwords.
+> SCUFFED Password Saver is an app that manages your accounts and passwords.
 This runs purely on your computer so, it is 100% safe, though uploading/storing your data to your Google Drive is optional, just one click, your local account data will be saved in your Google Drive account.

 #### Features